NYPL/ami-handling/README.md

 # AMI Overview and Project Documentation

-This document outlines shipping, handling and reporting details related to NYPL's strategic initiative to preserve its at-risk media collections.
-For corressponding information about digital asset technical specifications, please see:
+This document outlines shipping, handling, and reporting information related to NYPL's effort to preserve its at-risk media collections.
+For corressponding details about digital asset technical specifications, please see:

 ![ami-specifications](https://github.com/NYPL/ami-specifications)